For those interested in Academics at a Distance:

 Description of Distance Academics

 This course can be completed in 18 months by completing one Module per month, or doubled up to complete it in 9 months, or completed faster or slower, in any timeframe you choose.
 There is no time limit.
 Main topic headings are listed below.
 Each Module will guide you through study questions, which you will answer using at least three textbooks and any other resources you choose.
-In each Module you will read and write-up one book-report book, and make vocabulary cards.
+In each Module you will read and write-up one book-report book, complete a care plan, and make vocabulary cards.
 Time spent on each assignment will vary, but in general it should take 10-12 hours per Module, with reading time extra, depending on how fast you read.
 A new module or bundle of modules can be paid for online at any time you are ready to begin a new Module.
 An experienced CPM midwife preceptor will grade your assignment and quiz, and then give you written feedback and a Module grade.
 A passing grade is 80% or higher.
 Expect to receive your new Module within 5 business days when you pay online for a new Module, and when you turn a Module in to be graded, it may take us up to 14 business days.
 However, there is nothing to stop you from beginning a the next Module while you are waiting for one to be graded.

 A frameable Certificate of Completion will be issued upon successful completion.